Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Results

-The NMF allows to detect some important exceptions.
+{Surprisingly, some important exceptions are identified}.
 For instance, the Provinces of \emph{Varese} and \emph{Monza} (close to the Milan metropolitan area) would have benefited from timely mobility restrictions.
 We believe that this is due to the initially small number of cases in those two Provinces, and to the large number of daily commuters from those Provinces to the \emph{Milan} Province and other neighbouring locations, where the Italian outbreak started.
-Hence, the same dynamics between North and South Italy is documented again over a much smaller spatial scale, between Northern Provinces with larger initial difference in epidemic prevalence.
-Similar results are observed by performing the NMF for other intervention scenarios (Supplementary material, Fig.~S2).
+Hence, the same dynamics between North and South Italy is documented again over a much smaller spatial scale, between Northern Provinces with larger initial difference in epidemic prevalence. {Similar results are observed for other intervention scenarios} (Supplementary material, Fig.~S2).

 Finally, we discuss the possibility of implementing targeted activity reductions that act independently on the two activity classes.
 This allows to study the effectiveness of differential intervention policies that could aim at strongly reducing social activity for age cohorts that are more at risk of developing severe illness, while implementing mild restrictions for younger people.
 Instead of a single parameter $\alpha$, we thus introduce two parameters $\alpha_1$ and $\alpha_2$ that measure the activity reduction for the high and the low activity class, respectively.
 The heat-map in Fig.~\ref{fig:lockMirati} illustrates the effect of different combinations of $\alpha_1$ and $\alpha_2$ on the total number of deaths; the level curves help understand the trade-off in targeting the two classes.
 We observe that the total number of deaths is mostly determined by the parameter $\alpha_1$, that is, the activity reduction for the high activity class.
 Hence, our results suggest that implementing targeted stay-at-home policies in which severe activity reductions are only enforced on the age cohorts that are more at risk (in our scenario, people over 65 years old) is not sufficient to reduce the overall death toll.